Connect with others who understand.

 Maintaining a Healthy Lifestyle

-Trying Complementary Treatments
+Exploring Complementary Treatments

-Some surveys of people living with MS have reported that acupuncture may help improve symptoms such as pain, numbness and tingling, spasticity, mood changes, and bowel and bladder problems.
+Some people with MS benefit from complementary or alternative treatments such as acupuncture, medical cannabis, massage, or reflexology.
+For example, acupuncture may help improve some common symptoms of MS, such as pain, numbness and tingling, spasticity, mood changes, and bowel and bladder problems.

 Scheduling Follow-Up Visits With Your Doctor